 8. Multiple Price Points

-Unnecessary details can add multiple prices in a proposal.
+Unnecessary details can add numerous prices in a proposal unknowingly and is one of the most common pricing mistakes among freelancers.
 Say the price in the proposal is $800 but within the proposal, you have mentioned

 I can get this in the next 24-hours.